-Sage 100 Contractor-A better way to run your business
+Chapter 1: Welcome to Sage 100 Contractor-A better way to run your business

-Welcome to Sage 100 Contractor.
 Sage 100 Contractor is an integrated, construction-specific, estimating, accounting, and project management software solution.
 Whether you are a general contractor, a subcontractor, or service contractor, Sage 100 Contractor manages your business using one system.